acharjee07/AMAG_TechnicalExercise/README.md

    python leader_follower.py path_to/trajectory1.csv pathto/trajectory2.csv
 ```

-to get the TTC in each timestamp run
+to get the Minimum TTC
 ```bash
    python TTC.py path_to/trajectory1.csv pathto/trajectory2.csv
 ```

-here the data needs to be in the format
+here the data needs to be in the format(CSV)

 <!-- Tables -->
 | Time (s)     | Latitude          | Longitude|